ampproject/amp-wp/readme.md

 Run AMP on your entire site, with your own theme.
 This can mean little or no custom development to get the same experience in AMP.

-There can be challenges, like reimplementing JavaScript.
-But the plugin will let you know when it removed invalid nodes.

-There's a UI to help you ensure that AMP URLs look and function the same as in non-AMP.
+There's also a validator to help you ensure that AMP URLs look and function the same as in non-AMP.

-This supports all native Gutenberg blocks, and adds new blocks for AMP components.
+This plugin supports all native Gutenberg blocks, and adds new blocks for AMP components.
 Including [amp-jwplayer](https://ampbyexample.com/components/amp-jwplayer/) and [amp-timeago](https://ampbyexample.com/components/amp-timeago/).

 Use your own theme by selecting "Native" or "Paired" mode on the "AMP Settings" page.
 These have full support of commenting and widgets.